springernature/vpat/springerlink.md

 </ul></td>
 <td>Does Not Support</td>
 <td>
-Content in journals, books, series, protocols, reference works or proceedings may include text in languages other than that defined in the HTML <code>lang</code> attribute.
+Content in journals, books, series, protocols, reference works or proceedings may include or be completely composed of text in languages other than that defined in the HTML <code>lang</code> attribute.
 We currently have no method of confirming the inclusion - or not - of appropriate lang attributes for pieces of text that may use a different language to the main document.
 <br><br>
 Titles in the cart at checkout.springer.com may be in multiple languages.
 The correct <code>lang</code> attribute for titles in a language different to that of the overall document is omitted.
 <br><br>